lhehnke/lhehnke.github.io/_posts/2018-02-03-starset-song-lyrics.md

 On the debut album *Transmissions*, the words *dark*, *fall*, and *lost* (negatively scored) and *free*, *love*, and *overtake* (positively scored) occur most often, while the words *falling*, *fall*, and *lost* (negatively scored) and *shine*, *beauty/love*, and *free* are the most common words on the second album *Vessels*.

-## Calculatng and visualizing bigrams
+## Calculating and visualizing n-grams

-Words as individual units up to this point, now relationship between two words (called bigrams) in album lyrics -> which words tend to co-occur or follows others immediately
+Up to this point, the analysis was based on words as individual units.
+When interested in co-occurring words or word sequences, you can further analyze the relationship between two (or more) words by tokenizing the song texts by pairs of adjacent words -- so-called bigrams.
+See <a href="https://www.tidytextmining.com/ngrams.html">here</a>.

--> doing so by tokenizing by pairs of adjacent words rather than by individual ones. (see here ofr more information on tihs process: https://www.tidytextmining.com/ngrams.html)
+The next chunk of code extracts, counts, and visualizes these bigrams.

 ```r
 # Get bigrams with token = "ngrams" argument